Para Athlete Program

 In 2022, Foco Fondo added a para category, and, in 2023, worked with our para leader and the community to further develop an enjoyable, accessible, and competitive experience for para athletes.
 In 2024, with community partners like Adaptive Adventures, we continued to grow our para category!
 In this and future years, we aspire to continue to learn and make changes to FoCo Fondo so we can better serve this community.

 NEW!
 In 2026, along with our BIPOC and Non-Binary/Gender Expansive communities, para athletes are now eligible to apply for a scholarship for an entry and housing to attend FoCo Fondo.
+Scholarship applications have closed for 2026.
+Applicants will be notified March 1, 2026.

 This initiative includes a para rider meetup during event weekend.

-Para Athlete Resources
+Para Athlete Resources at FoCo Fondo

 A group of nine smiling people gathered around a table in a restaurant, enjoying food and drinks.
 The group includes individuals in wheelchairs, and others are seated or standing, with a mix of casual clothing.
 The table has plates of food, glasses, and a water pitcher.